ShonHarsh/CSharp-LINQ-Tutorial/Notes/CSharp-LINQ-Tutorial-S02-Introduction.md

 ##### LINQ, IEnumerable<T> and the method changing

-- Examples of types that implement IEnumerable are Array, Dictionary, HashSet, List.
+- Examples of types that implement `IEnumerable` are Array, Dictionary, HashSet, List.
-- If the type implements IEnumerable, then LINQ works with it.
+- If the type implements `IEnumerable`, then LINQ works with it.
 - LINQ will never modify the input collections.
 Thus there is no Add, Remove or Clear.
-- LINQ arguments and return type are both IEnumerable<T>.
+- LINQ arguments and return type are both `IEnumerable<T>`.
 This allows chaining of operations.

 #### Method chaining